pyrotek45/mim-interpreter/readme.md

 ```
 25
 ```
 to the terminal.
-Be aware that when creating a variable that it will use whatever is stored in the `mem` register.
+Be aware that when creating a variable, it will use whatever is stored in the `mem` register.

 >you can pass a variable that has not yet been created to these commands.
 >it will create the variable on the fly with the current `mem` register and